Question: Do you have a mascot?

 Munchkin's Daily Life:

 Munchkin lives at McCallie Music Studio, L.L.C. on Wild Flower Farm.
 He is both an indoor and outdoor dog.
-He lives with about one hundred other animals on the farm and gets lots of exercise, which is a requirement of a northern breed.
+He lives with dozens of other farm animals and gets lots of exercise, which is a requirement of a northern spitz breeds.
 He is a snow dog, bred for pulling heavy sleds across brutal terrain.
-Malamutes can grow to be giants over two hundred pounds.
-Munchkin is typical in his size and weight at over one hundred pounds but he is extremely strong and well suited for working as a musician's roadie.
+Malamutes can grow to be giants at over two hundred pounds but Munchkin is typical in his size and weight at a healthy one hundred twenty-five pounds but he is extremely strong and well suited for working as a musician's roadie.

-Enjoy the videos below of Munchkin working at the St. Louis Marriott Grand where The Matt McCallie Orchestra provided its St. Louis String Quartet for a wedding ceremony on a balcony.
+Enjoy the videos below of Munchkin that include him working at upscale event spaces like The Ritz Carlton St. Louis, The Caramel Room, and the St. Louis Marriott Grand where The Matt McCallie Orchestra provided its St. Louis String Quartet for a wedding ceremony on a balcony.
 There was a long walk from the vehicle to one end of the building to access the elevator for our disabled director, then to the other end of the hotel to the balcony of the ballroom.
 It still took a few trips before and after the gig but Munchkin saved what would have taken many more trips, hauling equipment in the pouches of his service dog vest.

-In this video you can see how Munchkin behaves around large, loud crowds, through doors, riding an elevator, and making sure he doesn't get in the way of his owner's cane.
+In some videos you can see how Munchkin behaves around large, loud crowds, through doors, riding an elevator, and making sure he doesn't get in the way of his owner's cane.
 Getting to be a band roadie is one of his favorite things.
 True to his breed, he loves to haul heavy gear and does so with almost effortless enthusiasm.
+And he is very popular with guests as many have never seen a dog this well trained, who does what he does, dog this large, as well as for his sweetness and cuteness.

 Other videos are from different events we've entertained at other venues.
 Find more videos of Munchkin working as band roadie on our YouTube channel.